Convergence of space-discretised gKPZ via Regularity Structures: Solving the Generalised KPZ Equation

-we obtain the desired bound. \end{itemize} \item $e\in\mathds{E}^{\downarrow}(\bar\dsV)$, we have $v_1\in V$ \begin{itemize} \item If $v\in \bar\dsV$ then the new contribution is $-r'_e$ which in generally is less than or equal to $r_e$. \item If $v\not\in \bar\dsV$, then $\bar\dsV$ is not equal to $\ds{G}'$ and the condition \eqref{eq:ass2e1} is satisfied. \end{itemize} \end{itemize} \end{proof}
+we obtain the desired bound. \end{itemize} \item $e\in\mathds{E}^{\downarrow}(\bar\dsV)$, we have $v_1\in V$ \begin{itemize} \item If $v\in \bar\dsV$ then the new contribution is $-r'_\gamma$ which in generally is less than or equal to $-r_\gamma$. \item If $v\not\in \bar\dsV$, then $\bar\dsV$ is not equal to $\ds{G}'$ and the condition \eqref{eq:ass2e1} is satisfied. \end{itemize} \end{itemize} \end{proof}

-\begin{proposition} For the graphs given in \eqref{eqneg}, if the condition \eqref{eq:ass2e2} and \eqref{eq:cond3} is satisfied on some subset $\bar\dsV$ in \eqref{eqdecomp} for the terms with the labels $\gamma$ and $\gamma_e$, then this condition is satisfied on the other terms for the same subsets. \end{proposition} \begin{proof} The result comes essentially from the proposition \eqref{prop:invcond3} except when we consider a subset $V$ such that $V\cap\{v,v_1,v_2\}=\{v\}$ and $j < r_e$.
-In that case the node $v$ has a negative contribution $-(r_e-1)$.
-But in all the examples we have $r_e \le 1$, which gives the result. \end{proof}
+\begin{proposition} For the graphs given in \eqref{eqneg}, if the condition \eqref{eq:ass2e2} and \eqref{eq:cond3} is satisfied on some subset $\bar\dsV$ in \eqref{eqdecomp} for the terms with the labels $\gamma$ and $\gamma_e$, then this condition is satisfied on the other terms for the same subsets. \end{proposition} \begin{proof} The result comes essentially from the proposition \eqref{prop:invcond3} except when we consider a subset $V$ such that $V\cap\{v,v_1,v_2\}=\{v\}$ and $j < r_\gamma$.
+In that case, the node $v$ has the contribution $-(r_\gamma-1)$, which due to the fact that the examples only have $r_\gamma \le 1$, gives the result. \end{proof}

-We iterate the renormalisation procedure on each edge in $\mathds{E}^{\downarrow}(\bar{V})$ and we obtain a graph with no leaves which can be divergent.
+We iterate the renormalisation procedure on each edge in $\mathds{E}^{\downarrow}(\bar{\dsV})$ to obtain a graph with no leaves which can be divergent.
 In the generalised KPZ terms, the diverging graph has the following form:

-\beq = + \sum_{k < r_e} \eeq
+\beq = + \sum_{k < r_e} , \eeq